 Interoception is the sense of the internal state of the body.

-“Emotions” and “affects” are functions that are fundamental to human psychological processes, such as joy, anger, sorrow, anxiety, tension, and pleasure/displeasure.
-These psychological processes of emotion and affect are closely related to the interoceptive sense that captures the internal state of the body.
+“Emotion” and “Feeling” are functions that are fundamental to human psychological processes, such as joy, anger, sorrow, anxiety, tension, and pleasure/displeasure.
+These psychological processes of emotion and feeling are closely related to the interoception that captures the internal state of the body.
 “Emotions are rooted in the body”.
 Let’s explore the important relationship between emotions and interoception in psychosomatic medicine.

-Even in animals, there are various emotions such as being in a good or bad mood, but human emotions are more diverse and complex.
-More complex emotions are referred to as “higher-order” emotions, while “lower-order” emotions are more vague, such as pleasure/displeasure, and are sometimes distinguished from emotions and called “affects”.
+Even animals have different emotions, such as good or bad mood, but human emotions are more varied and complex.
+The more complex emotions are called “higher order” emotions, while “lower order” emotions are more ambiguous, such as pleasure/displeasure, and are sometimes distinguished from feelings and called “emotions”.

-“Affect” is closely linked to physiological functions.
-For example, it is difficult to distinguish between physical discomfort → fatigue → depressive feelings as to how much is physiological discomfort and how much is psychological state.
-The same applies to physical tension → psychological tension or anxiety.
+“Emotion” is closely related to physiological functions.
+For example, it is difficult to distinguish between physical discomfort → fatigue → depressive feelings as to how much is physiological discomfort and how much is a psychological state.
+The same goes for physical tension → psychological tension or anxiety.

-● Being “higher-order” implies being closer to a psychological level, and
+● Being “higher-order” implies being closer to a subjective psychological level, and

 ● Being “lower-order” implies being closer to a physiological or bodily level,